4n-ch4n/ai-app-backend/README.md

 - **Pros and Cons Discussion**: An endpoint that provides a balanced discussion of the pros and cons of a given topic.
 - **Pros and Cons Discussion (Streaming)**: A streaming version of the pros and cons discussion endpoint.
 - **Translation**: An endpoint that translates text from one language to another.
+- **Text-to-Audio Generation**: An endpoint that converts text into an audio file and saves it to cloud storage.

 ## Getting Started